The cause of most cases of carpal tunnel syndrome is unknown.

 Symptoms can usually be relieved by pain relievers, a splint, or sometimes injection of a corticosteroid or surgery.

-Carpal tunnel syndrome is common—especially among women aged 30 to 50 years—and may affect one or both hands.
-At risk are people whose work requires repeated forceful movements with the wrist extended, such as using a screwdriver.
+Pregnant women and people who have diabetes, an underactive thyroid gland, certain forms of amyloidosis, or rheumatoid arthritis are at increased risk of developing carpal tunnel syndrome.
+Also at risk are people whose work requires repeated forceful movements with the wrist extended, such as using a screwdriver.
 Another potential (but controversial) factor is use of a computer keyboard that is not positioned properly.
-Prolonged exposure to vibrations (for example, by using certain tools) has also been claimed to cause carpal tunnel syndrome.
-Pregnant women and people who have diabetes, an underactive thyroid gland, certain forms of amyloidosis, or rheumatoid arthritis are at increased risk of developing carpal tunnel syndrome.
+Prolonged exposure to vibrations (for example, by using certain power tools) has also been claimed to cause carpal tunnel syndrome.
 However, most cases develop for unknown reasons.

 Proper Keyboard Position